-"Sheep" is the term often used in the Bible for the believing flock.
-By nature, sheep require a leader.
-Jesus Christ, the Good Shepherd, has ordained pastors as undershepherds for the work of protecting, instructing, and guiding His children.
+PASTORAL TRAINING PROGRAM Dean Taylor, D. Min. • Program Chair instructing, and guiding His children.
 The office of pastor is a high and holy place in God's order for the church, which is central in the divine plan of evangelizing the world.
 Though many people today de-emphasize the importance of the church, need abounds, opportunity beckons, and God calls men into the pastoral ministry.